Rules and Procedures

 5.1.
 Nominating Committee for Fellows

-The Nominating Committee for Fellows consists of 7 active Fellows, at least three of whom must be voting members of the Council of the Society, but may include others with the goal of bringing a less senior and more diverse set of candidates to the committee’s attention.
-The Chair of the Committee must be a voting member of the Council.
-The Nominating Committee members are appointed by the President after consulting with the Executive Committee.
-The Committee must include members from at least four different regions.
-No more than two members can serve for two consecutive years.
+The Fellows Nominating Committee consists of seven (7) Active Fellows, at least three (3) of whom must be members of the Council with voting rights, but may include others with the goal of bringing a less senior and more diverse set of candidates to the committee’s attention.
+The Chair of the Fellows Nominating Committee must be a voting member of the Council.
+The Fellows Nominating Committee members are appointed by the President after consulting with the Executive Committee.
+The Fellows Nominating Committee must include members from at least four (4) different regions.
+No more than two (2) members of the Fellows Nominating Committee can serve for two (2) consecutive years.

 5.2.
 Election of Fellows

 To be eligible for nomination as a Fellow, a person must have published original contributions to economic theory or to such statistical, mathematical, or accounting analyses as have a definite bearing on problems in economics.
-Elected Fellows are required to become members of the Society, if they are not already members.
+To accept election as a Fellow, one must become a member of the Society (if not already a member) and file the Self-Disclosure Form as discussed in Section 1.9.
+As noted in that section, the Executive Committee may determine from the information in the Self-Disclosure Form that election cannot be accepted because the candidate is not qualified.

 The nomination of candidates for Fellow is conducted online.
-Any member can propose a candidate by filling in a nomination form and inviting endorsements from other members at the website https://econballot.org.
-Instructions are posted on the website and sent to all members by email.
+Any Member can propose a candidate by filling in a nomination form and inviting endorsements from other Members at the website https://econballot.org.
+Submitting a nomination requires the nominator to certify that they do not know of any past behavior by the nominee that would violate the Code of Conduct.
+Instructions are posted on the website and sent to all Members by email.
 The deadline for submitting complete nominations, including endorsements, is no later than April 15.
-The Committee reviews the electronic nominations and decides on the candidates nominated in the current year endorsed by less than three Fellows.
+The Fellows Nominating Committee reviews the electronic nominations and decides on the candidates nominated in the current year endorsed by less than three (3) Fellows.

-The Nominating Committee is expected to consider candidates who might have been overlooked, paying special attention to gender, diversity in geography, field and other attributes.
-In addition, the FNC should consult with the RSC for regional suggestions and in cases where a candidate has potential multiple affiliations, although the RSC recommendations will not be binding.
+The Fellows Nominating Committee is expected to consider candidates who might have been overlooked, paying special attention to gender, diversity in geography, field and other attributes.
+In addition, the Fellows Nominating Committee should consult with the Regional Standing Committees for regional suggestions and in cases where a candidate has potential multiple affiliations.

 The number of endorsements on the nomination form is limited to 10.
 If a candidate receives more than 10 endorsements, the initiator of the nomination is responsible for choosing the 10 to be listed.
-After the 10 names, the nomination form will contain the wording "plus n additional endorsements" where n is the total number of endorsements received minus 10.
-If one or more members and the FNC independently nominate a candidate, the nomination statement of the members will prevail but the ballot form will also explicitly include “Nominated by the FNC”.
-The ballot must list the candidates by region in reverse order of the number of existing Fellows, quoting the number of Fellows in each region.
-Within each region, the order of the candidates must be randomized by selecting one initial name from the list at random, followed by the rest of names in circulant alphabetical order (with A after Z).
-Any candidate nominated in the previous year's election receiving at least 20% of the vote in that year will automatically appear on the ballot.
-The candidate will be listed as "nominated by X in year Y" where Y is the previous year.
+After the 10 names, the nomination form will contain the wording “plus n additional endorsements” where n is the total number of endorsements received minus 10.
+If one (1) or more Members and the Fellows Nominating Committee independently nominate a candidate, the nomination statement of the Members will prevail but the ballot form will also explicitly include “Nominated by the Fellows Nominating Committee.”
+The ballot must list the candidates by region in reverse order of the number of existing Active Fellows, quoting the number of Active Fellows in each region.
+Within each region, the order of the candidates must be randomized by selecting one (1) initial name from the list at random, followed by the rest of names in circulant alphabetical order (with A after Z).
+Any candidate nominated in the previous year’s election receiving at least 20% of the vote in that year will automatically appear on the ballot.
+The candidate will be listed as “nominated by X in year Y” where Y is the previous year.

-New Fellows are elected by electronic vote of the active Fellows.
-Each Fellow may vote for all the candidates that he/she wishes to be elected.
-There is no restriction on the number of candidates for whom Fellows can vote.
+New Fellows are elected by electronic vote of the Active Fellows.
+Each Active Fellow may vote for all the candidates that he/she wishes to be elected.
+There is no restriction on the number of candidates for whom Active Fellows can vote.

 Elected candidates are those who have a total number of votes at least equal to 25 percent of the number of ballots submitted; results of between 24.50 and 24.99 are rounded up to 25.
 (A submitted ballot is counted even if it is empty.)